-But it gets worse… Not only do you lose all that warm-up time if you constantly check your emails, you also tend to get into bad email habits.
-You read some emails, ignore others, deal with some but not others and rarely file/delete/action everything.
+But it gets worse… Not only do you lose all that warm-up time if you constantly check your emails, you are also much more likely to get into bad email habits: reading some emails, ignoring others, dealing with some emails but not others, and rarely filing or deleting anything.
 As a result, your inbox becomes a mess.

-It is far better to discipline yourself to check your emails just a couple of times a day.
+It is far better to discipline yourself to check your emails just once (or at most twice) a day.
 Then, when it’s ‘email time’, give your emails your full focus.
-Go through everything deleting/filing/actioning each one as appropriate.
+Go through everything deleting/reading/filing/actioning each one as appropriate.

 3. Don’t treat your inbox as a ‘to do’ list

 This is another great tip for improving productivity.
 One thing many people are ‘guilty’ of is treating their inbox as a ‘to do’ list – leaving emails in their inbox to ‘remind’ themselves to do things.

 The problem with this is that it becomes a very bad habit.
 Practically every email ends up being left in your inbox as a reminder of SOMETHING.
 This leads to a messy and chaotic inbox, but it also means important tasks are not added to your ‘to do’ list – meaning that when you are planning your day and writing your daily ‘to do’ list, anything that has come in on email gets forgotten about.
 Cue last minute panics, missed opportunities and ‘to do’ lists which don’t actually reflect what you really have on your plate.